Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/computation_interface.md

-# @@@TODO Use Case: Computation Interface
+# Use Case: Computation Interface

-## Goal:
+## General Flow:

-This interface describes the public interfaces of a generic computation module.
-The flow for a generic computation is modeled as
+The flow for a generic computation is modeled as:

 ```mermaid
 stateDiagram-v2